RareCamp/RareCamp/docs/designs/api-design.md

   implementation, we will have high-level business logic methods that map to lower level data-model specific methods to interface with the database

-- As much as possiible, we have tried to separate an object's data from the way it's visually presented on the screen.
+- As much as possiible, we have tried to separate an object's data from the way it is visually presented on the screen.
 This should simplify the backend logic and hopefully keep the data storage de-coupled from the visual presentation.
 This should also allow the UI to be rendered quickly without waiting for the entire data model to be parsed & processed.